z0m0dan/taskr/README.md

 - `Show task list` - Shows the task list on the console

+## Development

+- `npm install` - Installs dependencies

+To merge changes into the `master` branch, create a pull request and have it approved by at least one other developer.

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.